Unity-Technologies/unity-cloud-asset-manager-for-blender/Documentation/technical-overview.md

 Add-on menu items are defined with `UC_Category` class and `draw_func` function.
 See [Blender documentation.
 Menus](https://docs.blender.org/api/current/bpy.types.Menu.html#menu-bpy-struct) for more information about custom menus in Blender.
 `draw_func` function is registered in Blender UI system to display menu structure, described in `UC_Category`, when add-on is enabled.

 `UC_Category` class describes the add-on menu and sub-menu items.
-It provides labels for menu items and define what happens when clicked:
+It provides labels for menu items and define what happens when clicked.

 ### Add-on dialog